-Since 1999, we have primarily financed our operations through the sale of our equity securities and have devoted substantially all of our resources to research and development relating to MelaFind[®].
-Our net loss for the year ended December 31, 2013 was approximately \$25.9 million, and as of December 31, 2013, we had an accumulated deficit of approximately \$168.1 million.
-Our expenses will increase in connection with our continued commercialization and development activities related to MelaFind[®].
+Since 1999, we have primarily financed our operations through the sale of our equity securities and have devoted substantially all of our resources to research, development and commercialization of the MelaFind® system.
+Our net income/(loss) for the three and six months ended June 30, 2014 was approximately \$0.6 million and (\$7.4 million), respectively, and as of June 30, 2014, we had an accumulated deficit of approximately \$175.5 million.
+Our expenses will increase in connection with our continued commercialization and development activities related to MelaFind®.
 Having commenced commercialization in March 2012, we expect to incur additional medical, marketing and sales expenses in the near future and to incur additional contract manufacturing and inventory expenses in the future which will require additional funding.
 Furthermore, having recently commenced a refocused marketing strategy focusing on key institutions, opinion leaders and dermatologists who treat many of the patients at high risk for melanoma, we expect to incur additional expenses continuing to transition our operations and implementing our refocused marketing strategy.
 As a result, we expect to continue to incur significant and increasing operating losses for the foreseeable future and cannot determine at this time when we will generate any significant revenues.
 These losses, among other things, have had and will continue to have an adverse effect on our stockholders' equity.